LinuxCoder13/AmmOS/README.md

-AmmOS - is open sourse guest OS is made for experimental/educational purpose it's can be runed only in Linux(Debian, Ubuntu, ...
-WSL2, termux) (Some times in MacOS). for compile write in '.' folder ->
+AmmOS - is open sourse guest OS(x86-64) is made for experimental/educational purpose it's can be runed only in Linux(Debian, Ubuntu, ...
+WSL2)  for compile write in '.' folder ->
 (`./make.sh`) and run in main folder (`./run`).

 commands --->

-1) c - is clearing screen like "clear" in bash BUT using ASCII to do it.
+1) c - is clearing screen like "clear" in bash BUT using \033 to do it.

 2) ex - to exit OS and go back to Linux or Windows if you use WSL2 lol ;)